openSUSE:Package group guidelines

 - Development/Libraries/C and C++

-The group * Development/Tools contains tools useful for developing that are not connected to a particular programming language.
+Groups from this section contain tools useful for developing that are not connected to a particular programming language.

 - Development/Tools/Doc Generators